 What kind of climbers would need a rap line?

-To me the main people who need these ropes are climbers who want to go fast and have all the advantages of a single (able to short fix, move together using tiblocs or micro traxtions, jumar), so people doing fast routes in the mountains or on big walls.
-It could also be a good rope to have for insurance when doing big multi pitch sport routes, as being able to do full length abseils is also good!
-But for most climbers I’d say employing good quality half ropes is the way to go.
+For me, the main people who need these ropes are climbers who want to go fast and have all the advantages of a single (able to short fix, move together using Tiblocs or micro Traxtions, jumar), so people doing fast routes in the mountains or on big walls.
+It could also be a good rope to have for insurance when doing big multi-pitch sport routes, as being able to do full-length abseils is also good!
+But for most climbers, I’d say employing good quality half ropes is the way to go.

 Comments are moderated.
 They will be published only if they add to the discussion in a constructive way.
 If you disagree, please be polite.
 We all want to learn from each other here.